Tim Schafer: Double Fine Productions (2000–present)

 Schafer and other game developers at a BAFTA event in Los Angeles in July 2011.
 From left: Rod Humble, Louis Castle, David Perry, Brenda Brathwaite, John Romero, Will Wright, Tim Schafer, Chris Hecker.

 Schafer worked on an unannounced PlayStation 2 action-adventure game at LucasArts, but it never entered production.
 Prior to his departure, a number of other developers were leaving LucasArts as the studio shifted away from adventure games.
 Schafer was approached by his colleagues with the idea of leaving the company to develop PlayStation 2 games on their own; Schafer was initially wary of this believing he felt secure in his position at LucasArts.
 He left the company in January 2000, to found Double Fine Productions, where he created the platform game Psychonauts.
 The game was first released on Xbox in North America on April 19, 2005.
-While the game was met with critical acclaim, including a Game of the Year award from Eurogamer, it sold poorly at its initial release and led to financial troubles for its publisher Majesco Entertainment.
+While the game was met with critical acclaim, including a Game of the Year award from Eurogamer, it sold poorly at its initial release and led to financial troubles for its publisher Majesco.
 Double Fine reacquired full rights to Psychonauts by 2012, allowing them to release the game with improvements for modern systems, and in that year, Schafer stated that "We made more on Psychonauts [in 2012] than we ever have before."

 On March 7, 2007, he hosted the annual Game Developers Choice Awards.
 He later hosted it again in 2009.
 To coincide, Double Fine released a free Flash minigame entitled Host Master and the Conquest of Humor, a pastiche of Schafer's LucasArts games in which the player takes on the role of Schafer backstage at the GDC Awards.